 Cutting down your fat intake may be helpful for preventing heartburn.
 According to the Cleveland Clinic, fat takes more time to leave your stomach than carbs or protein (8).
 So by reducing your intake slightly, you may be able to eliminate the overflow.

 Take this opportunity to cleanse your diet of sugar and processed carbs as well.
 Pizza, doughnuts, french fries, candies, and potato chips should all be off-limits if you’re trying to prevent heartburn (8).
-Weight loss, which may happen as a result of your new healthier diet, may also reduce future heartburn episodes (16).
+Healthy weight management, which may happen as a result of your new healthier diet, may also reduce future heartburn episodes (16).

 5 Natural Remedies For Heartburn